Hello future, or current adopters! We are so excited that you're here :).

 Reservations are held when rats are 5-7 weeks old

-Approved applicants who are on our waitlist, will be contacted with a link to photos of available animals
+Approved applicants who have paid their application fee, will be contacted with a link to photos of available animals

 Within 24 hours of notification, adopters must: